2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 As the marketing and advertising industries continue to evolve, staying ahead of the curve will remain essential for businesses’ ongoing success.
-2023 brought some widespread changes, but 2024 may present even larger challenges.
+2024 brought some widespread changes, but 2025 may present even larger challenges.

 This year, we expect the industry to be shaped by:

-• Google’s deprecation of third-party cookies
+- The unreliability of third-party cookies

-• The ever-increasing relevance of AI
+- The ever-increasing relevance of AI

-• Changes to Retail Media Networks
+- Changes to Retail Media Networks

-• Marketers’ increased reliance on the cloud
+- Marketers’ increased reliance on the cloud

-These marketing trends will undoubtedly influence how businesses craft and execute their marketing strategies this year.
+These trends will undoubtedly influence how businesses craft and execute their marketing strategies this year.
 In this blog post, we’ll cover each of the upcoming changes, how they will affect your business, and our recommended strategies for navigating these changes.

 Here’s what’s happening: